 Marriage, or the lack thereof, between members of different social groups has long been viewed as an indicator of the permeability of group boundaries and the rigidity of the stratification system.
 Drawing on advanced statistical methods and original in-depth interviews, I examine marriage sorting patterns across various forms of social and symbolic boundaries across societies, in order to understand the implications for social openness and closure.
 Specifically, I focus on racial/ethnic intermarriage in the United States, and rural-urban marriage in China.

 Zhou, Yun.
-“Loosening Boundaries, Persisting Hierarchy and the Changing Color Line: Descriptive Findings of Minority-Minority Intermarriage in the Contemporary U.S.” (Demographic Research, Revise and Resubmit).
+“Loosening Boundaries, Persisting Hierarchy and the Changing Color Line: Descriptive Findings of Minority-Minority Intermarriage in the Contemporary U.S.” (Demographic Research, Revise & Resubmit).

 International Sociological Association Research Committee on Social Stratification and Mobility (RC-28) 2015 Travel Award Paper